Overview

 First, make sure that the Supergraph Pipeline Track dropdown is set to Federation 2.8 Supergraph.
 This specifies that our supergraph should be built using the latest features of Apollo Federation.

 studio.apollographql.comBelow, take a little peek at the command for publishing a subgraph schema.
 This shows how we can use Rover to publish our subgraphs from the command line.
-We'll run this command closer to the end of the course, but for now we can focus on the
+We'll run this command for both subgraphs in just a moment, but for now let's just focus on the

 APOLLO_KEY